syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ### Reorder Multiple Columns

-Multiple columns can be reordered at a time by using the `ReorderColumns` method.
+Multiple columns can be reordered at a time by using the `ReorderColumnsAsync` method.

 ```csharp
 @using Syncfusion.Blazor.Gantt